 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this resort hotel in Greece and unpacked their feta and filo, a full account of their beach break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Abaton Island Resort & Spa on Crete…

-Abaton Island Resort & Spa is undeniably close to the clubby Crete resort of Malia: whether you think that’s a good thing or not depends on the sort of traveller you are (and how many 18–30 holidays you booked in your youth).
-If you’ve graduated from that crowd but are still looking for the party, meet fabulously fun Abaton, a beachside bolthole with blinding white walls and regular glimpses of the sparkling Sea of Crete (starting from the moment you check-in, thanks to the vast windows that provide a watery backdrop to the carved-wood desk).
-Five restaurants will keep you ensconced within the hotel’s contemporary confines if you don’t want to leave – a simple seafood shack, a trad taverna, a snazzy steak ‘n’ sushi joint and a be-tableclothed terrace to watch the twinkling lights out at sea while you dine.
-Bedrooms continue the sugar-cube scene, with all-white decor that passes the baton to the bright blue behind the windows.
-Good times are guaranteed – just don’t forget your glowsticks
+Meet Abaton Island Resort & Spa, a beachside bolthole with blinding white walls and regular glimpses of the sparkling Sea of Crete (starting from the moment you check-in, thanks to the vast windows that provide a watery backdrop to the carved-wood desk).
+Five restaurants will keep you ensconced within the hotel’s contemporary confines if you don’t want to leave – a simple seafood shack, a trad taverna, a snazzy steak joint and a be-tableclothed terrace to watch the twinkling lights out at sea while you dine.
+Bedrooms continue the serene scene, with all-white decor that passes the baton to the bright blue behind the windows.
+Good times are guaranteed.

 Whenever you book a stay at a Smith hotel or villa, we’ll invite you to review it when you get back.
 Read what other Smith members had to say in Abaton Island Resort & Spa’s Guestbook below.